 Your application server might use a Type 1, 2, or 4 driver to communicate with the database, understanding the nuances will prove helpful.

-In a Type 4 driver, a pure Java-based driver that communicates directly with vendor's database through socket connection.
+In a Type 4 driver, a pure Java-based driver communicates directly with the vendor's database through socket connection.
 This is the highest performance driver available for the database and is usually provided by the vendor itself.

 This kind of driver is extremely flexible, you don't need to install special software on the client or server.
 Further, these drivers can be downloaded dynamically.